 Sharing resources, expertise and cost, for smart use of taxpayer dollars.

-Our partnerships are an integral part of the Sheriff's Office.
-Our relationships are crucial to protecting our residents while offering many resources, cost-effectively, tailored to each community's needs.
+Our partnerships are an important and integral part of the King County Sheriff’s Office.
+We value our contract partners.
+These relationships are crucial to protecting our residents and play an important role in our ability to offer a cost effective variety of resources, that we can tailor to each community’s needs.

 The Police Partnership Program

 Our partnership program provides the framework and options around which a city or other agency can tailor its own police department to suit its own local priorities and budget goals.
 Police staffing levels, crime emphasis, and proactive community programs are all determined entirely by the city or agency.
 The benefit is gained by leveraging economies of scale with the King County Sheriff's Office patrol, investigations, and numerous specialty services.

 The U.S. has roughly 18,000 separate local law enforcement agencies.
 Each agency has basic systems and infrastructure needs, such as officer recruiting, training, uniforms, vehicles, and legal support, just to name a few.
 Because there are so many separate systems and infrastructure needs, duplication and redundancy are created.
 By combining efforts to share infrastructure, resources and expertise, taxpayer dollars are used more efficiently.
 Partners also have the benefit of constant access to officer backup from other nearby partner city officers or unincorporated Sheriff’s Office patrol deputies (called “cross dispatching”), which allows partners to staff at efficient and cost-saving levels.

 Just a few of the benefits to partners...

 - You interview and select your police chief.

 - Leverage existing infrastructure to save valuable taxpayer dollars.

 - Change police priorities or police department staffing as you see fit.

 - Customize your police uniforms and create your unique vehicle markings.